kjhscs2425/project-3-make-a-discord-bot-v2-treetree226/proposal.md

 My bot will respond by: saying what is in the "" with alternating caps

 When a user says: "joke"
-My bot will respond by: randomly selecting a joke from the 2 I have made
+My bot will respond by: randomly selecting a joke from the 5 I have made

-When a user says: "hi"
-My bot will respond by: it'll say "hi, friend!"
+When a user says: "hi" FIX THIS ONE IT DOESNT REPEAT My bot will respond by: it'll say "hi, friend!"
 5 times

 When a user says: "growth mindset: "__(something you've been procrastinating on)_"